C/2013 V5 (Oukaimeden)

+Observational history

 From 5 May 2014 until 18 July 2014 it had an elongation less than 30 degrees from the Sun.
 By late August 2014 it had brighten to apparent magnitude 8 making it a small telescope and high-end binoculars target for experienced observers.
-It crossed the celestial equator on 30 August 2014 becoming a southern hemisphere object.
+It crossed the celestial equator on 30 August 2014 becoming a Southern Hemisphere object.
 On 16 September 2014 the comet passed 0.480 AU from Earth.
 The comet peaked around magnitude 6.2 in mid-September 2014 but only had an elongation of about 35 degrees from the Sun.
 On 20 September 2014 the comet was visible in STEREO HI-1B.
 The comet came to perihelion (closest approach to the Sun) on 28 September 2014 at a distance of 0.625 AU from the Sun.

 C/2013 V5 is dynamically new.
 It came from the Oort cloud with a loosely bound chaotic orbit that was easily perturbed by galactic tides and passing stars.
 Before entering the planetary region (epoch 1950), C/2013 V5 had an orbital period of several million years.
 After leaving the planetary region (epoch 2050), it will have an orbital period of about 6000 years.

 The infrared spectroscopy of the comet revealed that most of its volatile ices, with the exception of ammonia are depleted.
 Spectrography also revealed that the relative abundance of ethane and methanol increased in the start of September 2014, suggesting that the ices that comprise the comet are heterogenous.